bryanhorstmann/nut-configs/README.md

 # NUT Configs
 My configs and setup to get NUT running on my ubuntu desktop with an Eaton 5E UPS.

+## Configs
+### bin
+`upssched-cmd` replaces the pre-installed file.
+This will log a message to syslog when ups goes on battery or comes online.
+Also has a `upsonbatt` command to shutdown all load on UPS and then shutdown the UPS itself.

+### config
+Mostly default configuration for Eaton 5E in standalone mode.

+`upsmon.conf` calls `/bin/upssched` as a `NOTIFYCMD`.
+This ensures the configutaion in `upssched.conf` is executed.

+### cron
+The ups beeper does not stay off.
+Appears to turn back on after losing power or turning itself off.
+This is a simple cron that will check the current status and if the beeper is not disbaled, disable it.
+Requires a few variables to be configured.

 ## Commands
 ### Get current status.
 `upsc <upsname>`